-The Japan Information & Culture Center (JICC), Embassy of Japan is seeking one unpaid, part- to full-time intern (12-35 hours/week) for Fall 2018.
+The Japan Information & Culture Center (JICC), Embassy of Japan is seeking one unpaid, part- to full-time intern (12-35 hours/week) for Summer 2020.
 Internship start/end dates are customized with the academic schedule of the chosen candidate.

 The JICC is part of the Public Affairs section of the Embassy of Japan in Washington DC.
 Our primary role is to promote a better understanding of Japan and Japanese culture by providing a wide range of information and events to the American public, particularly in the DC Metropolitan area.
 We strive to build bridges between US and Japanese culture through activities such as film screenings, art exhibitions, lectures, workshops, digital content, and education programs.
 The JICC is a gateway for connecting the American public to Japan, and interns have many opportunities to participate in these efforts.

 Languages and Skills: